 - Every week, all teachers' calculate their Student Engagement Averages (SEA).
 This data is turned in to the administrator who divides by the number of teachers reporting.
 This creates the school's engagement average.
 For example, in Wigglesworth's school, the total of 10 classes' engagement average is 30.
 Thus, her school's engagement average is 3 (30/10).
 As before, employ Whole Brain Teaching's three most powerful strategies, the Scoreboard, Super Improvers, and coaching small groups of kids identified by weekly SEA.

 - Every week, all WBT Schools, headed by lead teachers or principals, compete in the WBT League.
 Motivating admins, instructors, and students alike, League standings are published Saturdays on our Facebook page, 80,000 Likes.
 Your games are big news.

-- A school's score is the school score described above.
-Every week, the online spreadsheet automatically calculates Student Engagement Averages and factors in the WBT school's number of Beloved Rascals..
-Submit that score in our online form (coming soon) and you, and the rest of the nation, will see where you stand.
+- A school's score is the school score described above, the average of all teachers' weekly SEAs.
+Email this number weekly to StephanieMeder@WholeBrainTeaching.com and you, and the rest of the nation, will see where you stand.